UModeler/UModeler.github.io/_sources/HotspotTexturing.rst.txt

  If a hotspot layout file is set, ``UV Layout Editor`` will be opened.

 8.Apply Hotspot
  If enabled, the hotspot texturing will be applied to the selected polygons.
-The selected polygons' UV coordinates will be place in the most appropriate layout.
+The selected polygons' UV coordinates will be placed in the most appropriate layout.

 9.Apply Selected Hotspot
  If enabled, the selected polygons' UV coordinates will be placed in the selected hotspot layout.